ministryofjustice/opg-terraform-workspace-manager/README.md

     	get list of protected workspaces for deletion -register-workspace string
-    	Register a workspace to be deleted at a later point
+    	Register a workspace to be deleted at a later point -time-to-protect=2
+        Time in hours to protect workspace for
 ```